gilleswaeber/emoji-keyboard/README.md

 Skinnable emojis are signaled by a yellow indicator, right click or use the <kbd>⇧ Shift</kbd> key to see the different skins.

-The [Twemoji Pack](https://github.com/twitter/twemoji) is used as a fallback for Emojis not supported by your Windows version.
+The [Noto Emoji](https://github.com/googlefonts/noto-emoji) font is used as a fallback for Emojis not supported by your Windows version.

 The flags and the newest Emojis are currently not supported by Windows.
 You can still use them in 3rd-party applications or sites like Whatsapp or Twitter.
 Flags are sorted by ISO code, meaning you'll find Switzerland (CH) on page 2, between Congo and Côte d'Ivoire.